adohe-zz/Tech_Talk_again/README.md

 ###Etcd usage scenario

 Inspired by ZooKeeper, Etcd, ZooKeeper and even doozerd are all similar in their architecture.
-All these have sever nodes that require a quorum of nodes to operate (usually a simple majority).
+All these have server nodes that require a quorum of nodes to operate (usually a simple majority).
 They are strongly-consistent and expose various primitives that can be used through client libraries within application to build complex distributed systems.
 Typical use cases include:

 - [Naming service][3]
 - [Configuration management][4]